top

 North Dakota Hemp-derived CBD with less than 0.3% THC is legal in North Dakota but assisted living residents there should still check with their community for policies regarding CBD.
 Trained staff may administer medications to memory care residents in North Dakota, but check with a residence for its policy on CBD.

 Ohio Hemp-derived CBD is legal in Ohio, and CBD with THC is legal with a prescription.
-These are recent changes to the law, so check with a residence for its CBD policy.
+Many assisted living residents in Ohio can self-administer medication, but not all, so it’s important to check the residence policy before using CBD.
 Qualified staff may administer medications in memory care residences, so check with a residence about its CBD policy.

 Oklahoma Hemp-derived CBD with less than 0.3% THC is legal in Oklahoma and medications may be self-administered, so residents should be allowed to use CBD.
 Qualified staff in Oklahoma memory care residences may administer medication as needed, so it is important to check with a residence for its policy on CBD.